ikageng-rsa/ikageng-rsa/README.md

   qanna
 ```

-### Software developer with a knack for writing code, problems-solving, and building apps.
+### Software developer with a knack for writing code, problem-solving, and building apps.

 - Pronouns: he/him
 - Currently expanding my expertise in Java, learning Spring